Christian Workers' Party: 1962 elections

 The CWP contested the 1962 elections under a manifesto promising "Work for all first and foremost."
 It contested under the "umbrella" of the Catholic Church.
 The 'umbrella' was a reference to the four parties that contested the 1962 elections: the Nationalist Party, the Christian Workers' Party, the Democratic Nationalist Party and the Progressive Constitutionalist Party.
 It had the approval of the Maltese Catholic Church.

 Pellegrini's party received 9.5% of the vote and won four of the 50 seats in Parliament.
 The Nationalists gained 25 seats, the Labour Party 16, the DNP 4 and Mabel Strickland's PCP 1.
 In all, the 'umbrella' won 34 seats.
 The Nationalists hailed this as a great victory, but the Catholic Church considered it as a defeat; 36% still voted for the Labour Party under pain of interdiction.

 During the course of the legislature, independence was gained in 1964, but soon after the CWP soon lost a member of the Party, Daniel Micallef resigned from politics, disappointed at the fact that Pellegrini negotiated independence with a pro-British rather than a pro-Maltese agenda even though the party's manifesto stated that the CWP was against independence.

 1966 elections

 Even if peace with the Church and the Labour Party was not to be achieved until 1969, the interdict had been lifted in 1964 (but still the ecclesiastical ban on Labour newspapers remained in force while it was still a mortal sin for the faithful to attend Labour Party meetings).
 As a direct result, Mintoff increased his party's share of the vote at the expense of the CWP.
 The 1966 election results were catastrophic for the CWP, which saw its vote share reduced to 6%, resulting in it losing all four seats.
 Following the elections, the party was dissolved.
 Pellegrini was later readmitted into the Labour Party and became a director of Xandir Malta.
-The result was also catastrophic for the catholic church in Malta which saw its hold on the Maltese electorate loosening.